tuppi-ovh/data-server-vmc/docs/doc_data_server_vmc.md

 *Last update on 10/05/2020*

-# Continious Mecanical Ventilation
+# Continuous Mandatory Ventilation

 ## Introduction

-The idea of this project to authomize the speed regulation of Continious Mecanical Vetilation (VMC) regarding a relative humidity.
+The idea of this project to authomize the speed regulation of Continuous Mandatory Ventilation (VMC) regarding a relative humidity.

 The built module makes these things: